mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 at the port.
 Exploration teams have surveyed the world of course, sometimes working out of the port.
-These report an unusual phenomenon known as the ‘ephemeral glade’.
+These report an unusual phenomenon known as the 'ephemeral glade'.
 Mithril is normally very cold and its ecosystem has developed to take maximum advantage of the short periods of above–zero temperatures that occur.
-During one of these very brief warm periods (warm by Mithril’s standards means a degree or so above freezing), an ephemeral glade may spring up.
+During one of these very brief warm periods (warm by Mithril's standards means a degree or so above freezing), an ephemeral glade may spring up.
 This is essentially an area of plant life that grows from the thawing soil at incredible speed.
 Within a few hours an area of grass–like